unman/notes/debian-minimal.md

 The template weighs about 200 MB compressed (0.75 GB on disk) and has only the most vital packages installed, including a minimal X and xterm installation.
 The minimal template, however, can be easily extended to fit your requirements.
-The sections below contain the instructions on duplicating the template and provide some examples for commonly desired use cases.
+The sections below contain instructions on duplicating the template and provide examples of commonly desired use cases.

-Note that use of the minimal template requires some familiarity with the command line and basics of Qubes.
+Note that use of the minimal template requires some familiarity with the command line, and with the basics of Qubes.

 Installation
 ------------